-(The following was published in the Portland Press Herald on April 7, 2018):
+(The following was provided by the Portland Press Herald on April 7, 2018)

 Merton G. Henry, an attorney, veteran, and stalwart Republican who served as a longtime adviser to Senator Margaret Chase Smith and was the chairman of all of Susan Collins’ Senate campaigns, died Friday night.
 He was ninety-two.

 “Mert was a wonderful friend to my husband, Tom, and me for decades,” Collins said in a statement Saturday.
 “In addition to being a tremendous lawyer, Mert worked tirelessly for countless civic and philanthropic causes and was a wise counselor to many of us who served in public office.”
 Although he had retired from Jensen Baird Gardner and Henry, which he had helped found in 1961, Henry still regularly made the trip from his home in Scarborough to the Portland law firm’s office.
 Michael Quinlan, an attorney at the firm, said Henry had been in the office within the last month.
 Henry still served on various boards, including the Morton-Kelly Charitable Trust and the Margaret Chase Smith Policy Center’s advisory board.
 He drove, lived independently at Piper Shores Retirement Community, and was intent on remaining active.